-Prior to initiating operations and maintenance (O&M) activities, O&M personnel will attend a WEAP training session arranged by the Authority.
+Prior to initiating operations and maintenance (O&M) activities, O&M personnel would attend a WEAP training session arranged by the Authority.

-At a minimum, O&M WEAP training materials will include the following information: key provisions of the FESA, CESA, BGEPA, MBTA, California Fish and Game Code Section 1600, Porter-Cologne Act, and CWA; the consequences and penalties for violation or noncompliance with these laws and regulations and project authorizations; identification and characteristics of specialstatus plants, special-status wildlife, jurisdictional waters, and special-status plant communities and explanations about their ecological value; hazardous substance spill prevention and containment measures; and the contact person in the event of the discovery of a dead or injured wildlife species.
-In addition, the training will include an overview of provisions of the BRMP, annual vegetation, and management plan, weed control plan (WCP), and security fencing and wildlife exclusion fencing maintenance plans pertinent to O&M activities.
-A fact sheet prepared by the Authority environmental compliance staff will be prepared for distribution to the O&M employees.
-The training will be provided by the Authority environmental compliance staff.
-The training sessions will be provided to employees prior to their involvement in any O&M activity and will be repeated for all O&M employees on an annual basis.
-Upon completion of the WEAP training, O&M employees will, in writing, verify their attendance at the training sessions and confirm their willingness to comply with the requirements set out in those sessions.
+At a minimum, O&M WEAP training materials would include the following information: key provisions of the FESA, CESA, BGEPA, MBTA, Porter-Cologne Act, and CWA; the consequences and penalties for violation or noncompliance with these laws and regulations and project authorizations; identification and characteristics of special-status plants, special-status wildlife, jurisdictional waters, and special-status plant communities and explanations about their ecological value; hazardous substance spill prevention and containment measures; and the contact person in the event of the discovery of a dead or injured wildlife species.
+The training would include an overview of provisions of the BRMP, annual vegetation, and management plan, weed control plan (WCP), and security fencing and wildlife exclusion fencing maintenance plans pertinent to O&M activities.
+A fact sheet prepared by the Authority environmental compliance staff would be prepared for distribution to the O&M employees.
+The training would be provided by the Authority environmental compliance staff.
+The training sessions would be provided to employees prior to their involvement in any O&M activity and would be repeated for all O&M employees on an annual basis.
+Upon completion of the WEAP training, O&M employees would, in writing, verify their attendance at the training sessions and confirm their willingness to comply with the requirements set out in those sessions.